ezrarush/battleship/README.md

 ##SBCL on Windows

-Install SBCL and Quicklisp in C:\home\ (https://www.youtube.com/watch?v=VnWVu8VVDbI)
+Install SBCL and Quicklisp (https://www.youtube.com/watch?v=VnWVu8VVDbI)

 Download this repository and place it in your quicklisp\local-projects\ folder so that quicklisp can find it.